gamepark/gamepark.github.io/docs/step-by-step-example/set-up-the-project.md

 :bulb: All the dependencies can be found in the `package.json` files, and will be installed in the `node_modules` folder.

+:warning: Troubleshooting:
+- FAT drives does not support symlink, which we need because we use yarn workspaces.
+You cannot run the project on a FAT drive.

 ## Start the game

 Once the dependencies are install, you can run this command to start a debug session of the game:

 `yarn start`

-I should start a local server on port 3000 and open your browser at this url: http://localhost:3000/
+I will start a local server on port 3000 and open your browser at this url: http://localhost:3000/

 :bulb: we use [Create React App](https://github.com/facebook/create-react-app) to start and debug the web app.